CV

 CHAIRED SYMPOSIA (1)

 Blitz 6 Inequality: Inequality, Ideologies, and Social Change.
 (July, 2021).
-Symposium held at ISPP Annual Conference, online due to COVID-19.
+Symposium held at the ISPP Annual Conference, online due to COVID-19.

-PRESENTATIONS (23)
+PRESENTATIONS (25)

 Sholander, P., Anderson, K., Flores-Robles, G., & Wout, D. (February, 2026).
 How learning goals and liberal-conservative friendships could improve interpolitical interactions [Accepted poster presentation].
-Poster presentation at the SPSP Annual Convention, Chicago, Il.
+Poster presentation at the SPSP Annual Convention, Chicago, IL.

 Anderson, K. (November, 2025).
 An overview of intergroup relations and inequality across political, racial, and disability identities [Invited talk].
 Online presentation at the Psi Chi Chapter of Northern Kentucky University.